-Boost your business with help from the library!
-New entreprenerous, experienced business owners and managers can receive help with referrals, business skills, market and demographic information and more.
+Boost your business with help from the Seattle library!
+New entrepreneurs, experienced business owners and managers can receive help with referrals, business skills, market and demographic information and more.

 Digital creativity classes will teach you how to use 3D printing, Adobe Creative Cloud, digital photography and so much more!

-Genealogy classes are also available to anyone interested in discovering their family history.
-The library can teach you how to search the catalog, use online databases and more.
+Virtual Genealogy appointments are also available to anyone interested in discovering their family history.
+One-on-one assistance online or via phone, can teach you how to search the catalog, use online databases, navigate FamilySearch, Ancestry, and more.

-Basic computer classes teach library patrons basic computer skills, how to use the Internet, email and so much more.
+Basic computer and technology classes teach library patrons basic computer skills, how to use the Internet, email and so much more.

 Special Programs for Kids & Teens

-Get a FREE kid-size tote bag when your little one (ages 0-6) get their first library card!
+Get a FREE kid-size tote bag when your little one (ages 0-6) gets their first library card!

 Need homework help?
-Visit the library during scheduled Homework Help hours or chat online 24/7 to get help with your questions.
-Volunteers can assist with all subjects through 8th grade and there are special volunteers at each branch who specialize in both high school math and English.
+Visit the Seattle library during scheduled Homework Help hours or chat online 24/7 to get help with your questions.
+Volunteers assist with all subjects through 8th grade and there are special volunteers at each branch who specialize in high school math and English.